 MP Nigel Evans' position as a deputy speaker did not give him licence to sexually touch people without their consent, a jury has heard.

 Prosecutor Mark Heywood QC acknowledged more than 30 "eloquent references" in his closing speech at the MP's sex abuse trial at Preston Crown Court.

 However, Mr Heywood told the jury: "They don't know what we know; they haven't heard all the evidence."

-Mr Evans, 56, denies rape, two indecent assaults and six sexual assaults.'Struggle with his sexuality'
+Mr Evans, 56, denies rape, two indecent assaults and six sexual assaults.

 The Ribble Valley MP is alleged to have committed the offences against seven young men between 2002 and last year.

 Mr Heywood told the jury: "Sexual touching is unlawful without consent.